 'The Song of Achilles' by Madeline Miller

-Long before The Iliad, before Homer even picked up a pen, there was an awkward youth named Patroclus.
+The Iliad, before Homer even picked up a pen, there was an awkward youth named Patroclus.
 Exiled to the court of King Peleus, the disgraced young prince finds himself forging an unlikely friendship with the perfect, athletic Achilles.
 Over the years, their friendship starts to evolve into something deeper—until Achilles is called to war, and Patroclus has no choice but to follow.
 Much like with Circe, Miller beautifully re-imagines a Greek classic into a poignant, sweeping romance.
+Click here to buy.

 'The Wrath and the Dawn' by Renee Ahdieh

 Khalid is the 18-year-old Caliph of Khorasan, and he has an unusual love life: each night he takes a new bride, and each morning he strangles her.
 And when Shahrzad loses her best friend to Khalid's monstrous "marriage," she vows to have revenge.
 She will be his next bride, and she will end his reign of terror.
 But, if you know your Middle Eastern folk tales, you know that things get a tad more complicated as Shahrzad finds herself spinning stories to save her life... and